 Bus service is provided by Ready Bus Line, through an agreement with the La Crescent-Hokah School District, and is available at no charge to students who qualify (K-12).
 On morning routes, LMSS students will change buses at the ISD 300 Elementary School.
-One school bus will deliver all LMSS students to the school.
+The one school bus will then leave the elementary school at approximately 7:50, to deliver all LMSS students to the school each morning.
 That bus number is determined every year by Ready Bus Line.
-All students who ride the bus will load at the LMSS departure area.
+All students who ride the bus home in the afternoon will load at the LMSS departure area.
 The school bus will then take the students to the La Crescent High School to change to the bus that will deliver them to their final location.
 No students will be allowed to walk to a different location to catch the bus home.
 This is for the safety and well being of the students.
 Bus routes are available through Ready Bus Line.
 Pick up and Drop off times are provided to parents in August each year.
 For specific route information, contact Ready Bus at 895-2349.